`Strict lockdown' likely in Maharashtra, std 10th exam cancelled | Health

 ''Chief Minister Uddhav Thackeray could make an official announcement about more stringent measures tomorrow,'' Tope added.

-The cabinet also decided that std 10th exam of the state board be cancelled, he said.
-PTI ND KRK KRK
+The cabinet also decided that std 10th exam be cancelled, he said.

+The std 10th exam of the Maharashtra State Board of Secondary and Higher Secondary Education was scheduled to be held by April-end.

+''The std 12th exam will certainly be held, but we have decided to give relief to std 10th students,'' Tope said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)